KaleTEvans/stocksV2/README.md

 ## Description
 This is an application designed to provide a personal stock dashboard.
 The app takes data from several Stock APIs and presents a visual dashboard to provide trending stocks in the news and their current sentiment as well as provide several bits of technical data and charts to make predictions on price movement.
-Note that as this is still a work in progress, there is no live website yet.

 Deployed At: [https://floating-dusk-83595.herokuapp.com/](https://floating-dusk-83595.herokuapp.com/)